spatialaudio/schunk/README.rst

 Requirements
 ------------

-Python_ version 3.3 or higher is required.
+Obviously, Python_ is required.
+Any version >= 2.7 should do.

 Typically, PySerial_ handles the serial connection, but any library with a similar API can be used.